TylerHan1226/Riff-Harbor/README.md

     ```json
       {
+        "make": [
+          "This field is required." || "Make must be under 100 characters"
+        ],
         "model": [
           "This field is required." || "Model must be under 100 characters"
         ],
-        "make": [
-          "This field is required." || "Details must be under 100 characters"
-        ],
         "color": [
           "This field is required." || "Color must be under 100 characters"
         ],
         "category": [
-          "This field is required." || "Category must be one of the following: Electric Guitar, Acoustic Guitar, Bass, Accessories."
+          "This field is required." || "Category must be one of the following: Electric Guitar, Acoustic Guitar, Bass."
         ],
         "price": [
           "This field is required." || "Price must be greater than 0"
         ],
         "details": [
-          "This field is required." || "Details must be greater than 100 characters"
+          "This field is required." || "Details must be greater than 25 characters"
         ],
         "body": [
-          "This field is required." || "Details must be under 100 characters"
+          "This field is required." || "Body must be under 100 characters"
         ],
         "fretboard": [
-          "This field is required." || "Details must be under 100 characters"
+          "This field is required." || "Fretboard must be under 100 characters"
         ],
         "is_used": [
           "This field is required."